Business of Medicine

 - Educate your employees on current CDC guidelines.
-This can include sharing materials with safety directions, as well as recommendations for reporting.
+This can include sharing materials with safety directions.

 - Follow the CDC guidelines yourself and ask employees who are experiencing any symptoms to stay home for the safety of everyone at your workplace.
 The Equal Employment Opportunity Commission (EEOC) is allowing employers to take employee temperatures before shifts but caution that not everyone with the virus may experience high temperatures.

 - Determine the remote working capacity of your employees and how they could function in a telehealth role.

 - Think about what tasks an employee may be able to perform that they usually do not, to account for other employee absences.
 Or if you are only seeing a limited number of patients, consider how you might use employees for multiple roles during this time.

 - If your employees are feeling overly burdened, try to implement a rotating schedule with equal shifts if possible.

 - Review the Family Medical Leave Act (FMLA) and Paid Sick Leave options that apply to your employees.